Preetam/mitm-proxy/README.md

 # mitm-proxy

-A lightweight, file-based HTTP/HTTPS man-in-the-middle proxy and logger written in Go.
+A lightweight HTTP/HTTPS man-in-the-middle proxy and logger written in Go.

 It generates TLS certificates on the fly to intercept encrypted traffic and logs all requests and responses to a local SQLite database for inspection.